Venue: Council Chamber, Arun Civic Centre, Maltravers Road, Littlehampton, BN17 5LF. View directions

 The Chair thanked the Interim Regeneration Consultant for his detailed update and invited questions from Members.
 Questions and points raised by the Committee focused on:

 · Given the situation and negotiations with Arun Arts, how was this progressing as this was seen as being critical now.
 Also, could any potential date be confirmed for when work would commence.
 It was confirmed that a positive meeting had been held yesterday with Arun Arts resulting in a way forward being found to best ensure their survival and finding a role for the future.
 On site investigations, as mentioned earlier, were currently being undertaken.
-The main demolition works would commence nearer to Christmas.
+The main demolition works would commence nearer to Christmas. · Looking at the Brewers Fayre site next door, reference was made to the site visits that had been arranged for Councillors and a question was asked about this space being lost and being nothing but a building site for some time ahead when it could be an area set aside for community use.
+The Chair interjected confirming that this was an item for the Special Meeting of the Economy Committee on 1 November 2023 and not for discussion now.

 · A question was asked about contractors using the Brewers Fayre site.
 It was confirmed that contractors were using this space as site offices and to save on having to use car parking spaces in the Regis Centre car park.
-Again, it was confirmed that this formed the detail of a different report to the Economy Committee on 1 November ... view the full minutes text for item 322.
+Again, it was confirmed that this formed the detail of a different report to the Economy Committee on 1 November ... view the full minutes text for item 322. |

-As part of the budget for 23/24 a proposal to set aside a sum of money to deliver a number of small community projects similar to this across the District was confirmed.
+Community Capital Projects (Arun Community Fund) PDF 101 KB As part of the budget for 23/24 a proposal to set aside a sum of money to deliver a number of small community projects similar to this across the District was confirmed.
 Clearly, not all projects can or should be funded in one year; therefore, there will need to be a sifting/bidding process agreed so that there is transparency over what is proposed and the costs of delivery and maintaining the project.

-This report seeks Member agreement to the above and how funding should be used.
-Alternatively, the Committee could decide not to proceed with the provision of this fund in order to assist the Council in managing its financial challenges.
+decide not to proceed with the provision of this fund in order to

-The Joint Interim Chief Executive and Director of Growth presented his report outlining to Members a mechanism by which potential qualifying capital projects for the Arun Community Fund could be assessed.
+Minutes: The Joint Interim Chief Executive and Director of Growth presented his report outlining to Members a mechanism by which potential qualifying capital projects for the Arun Community Fund could be assessed.

 Members were reminded that in the 2023/24 budget, £100k had been set aside for a Community Fund intended to support the delivery of small one-off capital community focused projects.
 The report sought the Committee’s approval to agree to the Arun Community Fund and to agree the suggested process for considering projects that members might want to bring forward.
 Equally, Members could, if they wished to, decide to not proceed with the provision of this fund and instead confirm that it would rather use the money to assist the Council in managing its financial challenges.